-But not easy.
+However, It’s not easy.

-So it’s not for everyone.
+(So it’s not for everyone.)

 More on that later.

-As a whole, a 1000 calorie deficit triggers metabolic adaptations, where the body switches from using glucose as a source of calories to deriving fatty acids from adipose tissue.
+As a whole, being in a 1000 calorie deficit switches the body from using glucose (as a source of calories) to using fatty acids from adipose tissue.

+It’s fast.
 1000 calorie deficit can shave off 2 pounds per week (or more).